-A ham is nothing more complex than a cooked gammon (‘gammon and eggs’ on a restaurant menu is technically inaccurate, but let’s not get into that).
-Making gammon from a pig’s leg – well that s a little more complicated, but if you go to the butcher and buy a nice lump of pre-cured gammon then it’s hams-ahoy!
+A ham is nothing more complex than a cooked gammon.
+Making gammon from a pig’s leg – well that’s a little more complicated, but if you go to the butcher and buy a nice lump of pre-cured gammon then it’s hams-ahoy!

 Although I do knock out several of these around christmas time, a kilo or two of smoked ham in the fridge is a glorious sight at any time of the year.
 This is so simple on the smoker, as you only need to get an hour and a half out of your fuel source.

-- Poached the gammon in a stockpot over a low simmer for one hour
+- Poached the gammon in a stockpot over a low simmer for 20 mins per 450g – in my case about 3 and a bit hours

-- Poaching liquor included a chopped up celery stick, a quartered onion, a handful of garlic cloves, a bay leaf, a handful of peppercorns and a REALLY hot chilli we’d got from Grillstock
+- Poaching liquor included a chopped up celery stick, a quartered onion, a handful of garlic cloves, a bay leaf, a handful of peppercorns and a REALLY hot Chocolate Habanero chilli that Mrs Frank grew

 - Used some leftover Grillstock House rub from their cookbook

-- Using the Weber Mastertouch, coals stacked on one side just chucked them in and killed the airflow to bring the BBQ to about 160-180°C
+- Using the Weber Mastertouch, coals stacked on one side of the slow n Sear, just chucked a dozen lit ones into the other end and killed the airflow to bring the BBQ to about 160-180°C

-- Glazed with maple syrup mixed with a pinch of the rub for the last half hour
+- Glazed with maple syrup mixed with a pinch of the rub and a miniature of Jameson’s for the last half hour

 Absolutely nailed it – juicy, good heat, rub was nice, ham was still amazing nearly a week later.
 Just remember to wrap it well after each use.